oregon-eso-cyber-assessments/ArtifactCollector/README.md

 # ArtifactCollector
-PowerShell Tool to Collect Artifacts for Cybersecurity Assessments
+A PowerShell Tool to Collect Artifacts for Cybersecurity Assessments

 To run ArtifactCollector: